Careers Service Blog

 References should be submitted electronically by the referee, using the online reference form.
 Alternatively, scanned copies of the original reference can be uploaded by the applicant.

 References must be written, signed and dated on official headed paper from the referee's organisation.
 They must include the referee’s full contact details, i.e. postal address, telephone number and organisation email address.
-A reference template is available to show the required format.
+A reference template (PDF, 96kB) is available to show the required format.
 References supplied with a personal email address can only be accepted under exceptional circumstances, which must be explained within the reference.
 All references should be dated within the last two years.

 If you graduated more than two years ago, or if professional experience is relevant to the application, professional references will be accepted in lieu of one academic reference.
 At least one referee should be familiar with the applicant's academic work.